r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Danzo:**

 Apologies for a belated introduction.
 I am Danzo.
-I am to escort {(M) Lord /(F) Lady} Fujimaru and Lady Musashi to this hermitage, and see that they return safely.
+I am to escort [♂ Lord /♀ Lady] Fujimaru and Lady Musashi to this hermitage, and see that they return safely.

 **Danzo:**